nicolaRivo/mic-sound-design-final-proj-writings/Diary.md

 I didn't actually write much in this diary for the past month but I have been going forward with my analysis of music that spans different genres.

-here below are some paragraphs that could be used in the dissertation write up
+here below are some paragraphs that could be used in the dissertation write up **The Quotes**

+> "I am a Tralfamadorian, seeing all time as you might see a stretch of the Rocky Mountains.
+All time is all time.
+It does not change.
+It does not lend itself to warnings or explanations.
+It simply *is*."
+*Kurt Vonnegut, Slaughterhouse V*
 **The Question**
 after my conversation with Elaine Cheng, I was asked to communicate what was the reason I was writing a dissertation on this topic.
 My answer, which was valued quite on point with the brief of this project was the following: